Alfresco/alfresco-build-tools/docs/README.md

 ### SSH debug

-GitHub doesn't provide any native support for SSH debug access to builds like Travis.
+GitHub doesn't provide any native support for SSH debug access to builds.

 To debug a build is necessary to add when needed a step like the following in the workflow: